SimonPhoenix96/ricochet-robots/README.md

 # Ricochet-Robots
-A simple Game me and a couple of others made for school
+A simple game me and a couple of friends made for school